Arabic is hard. Or should we say “العربي صعب” (el-3arabi Sa3b), because we say that in Arabic now!

 - Listening to podcasts (there aren’t many in Egyptian Arabic, but there are a few)

 Swahili.
-In Tanzania.
-Probably in Zanzibar.
+In Zanzibar, Tanzania.
 We have a bit of research to do as to exactly where and how, but generally, we can’t wait.